RichardLitt/low-resource-languages/README.md

   * [ldc-kiy](https://github.com/krismyu/ldc-kiy) Materials for `The experimental state of mind in elicitation: illustrations from tonal fieldwork' submitted to Language Documentation & Conservation, `How to study a tone language`
   * [orthotree](https://github.com/kscanne/orthotree) Linguistic family tree based on orthographic distance http://borel.slu.edu/crubadan/
   * [visualizing-language](https://github.com/RichardLitt/visualizing-language) For visualizations of WALS and other typological databases
+  * [WALS-APiCS](https://github.com/jcgood/complexity) Code for working with WALS-APiCS (Atlas of Pidgin and Creole Language Structures) complexity metrics

 # Language Specific Github Repositories